 How could I be untouched by others suffering?

-How could I not be influenced by their needs and desires?
+How could I not be influenced by the needs and desires of fellow spiritual immigrants?

 How could I not understand Thomas Mair’s anger and confusion,

 Even as I denounce and deplore that misogynist maniac’s murder of Jo Cox?